Srindeva/CS-4348/devlog.md

 # Dec.
 3, 2024 2:40 AM
 I created the basic skeletons of each of the classes required for managing the files and running the menu.
-Next session I want to implement the handle functions in Menu and start creating interactions between Meny and IDXFile.
+Next session I want to implement the handle functions in Menu and start creating interactions between Menu and IDXFile.

+# Dec.
+3, 2024 1:11 PM
+I want to finish implementing the handle functions, create basic functions for create a node in the IDXFile, and refactor my B-tree code to work with a min-deg of 10.